anylots/staking-with-erc4626/README.md

-# Aleo-staking
+# Staking-With-ERC4626

-This repository contains a project about staking that deposit aleo and earn reward; Based on ERC-4626;
+This repository contains a project about staking with erc4626 and receive rewards;<br /> Based on ERC-4626;

 ## How to deploy